Prince527GitHub/Fast-Page-System/README.md

 Status: Meme

-A 681 bytes zero-config router that makes a static site a blazingly fast.
+A 681 bytes router that makes a static site a blazingly fast.

 ## QuickStart